 SMS peak times

 SMS message peak times for all types of messages are between 10 am and 6 pm.
-This is when most messages are sent, but may not necessarily be the best time for you to send a message for your particular business.
+This is when most messages are sent, but this doesn’t mean it’s the best time to send a marketing text message for your business.